roycewilliams/callattendant-resources/README.md

 ^[A-Z][0-9]{14}: BN - spam CID (V)
 ^\+[\d]: B9 - starts with plus
 ```
 * If you have a Panasonic DECT phone, you can delay first ring with Menu, #, 173.
 This gives callattendant an opportunity to filter/respond first, reducing unwanted ringing.
-(NOTE: If you have an older Panasonic phone, menu shortcut 173 takes you to the "Ring Once" option, and doesn't work the same way.)
+(NOTE: If you have an older Panasonic phone, menu shortcut 173 takes you to the "Ring Once" option, and doesn't work the same way.
+If your menu option is "First Ring", this will work.)
 Other phones may have this feature -- check your manual.

 ---
 ## Modem hardware ideas